 Pinpoint your Unique Value Proposition (UVP).
 These days it is often more about being unique than being valuable.
 A UVP sells a product or service because it differentiates it from other products or services that are available.
 Skip the better, faster, or stronger; you need to be the best, fastest, or strongest to truly stand out.

 Reach your target audience intimately through interaction.
 Target marketing has moved to a whole new level both geographically and demographically.
-With social media, you can interact more precisely and create custom products and marketing to be almost all things to all people.
+With social media, you can interact more precisely and create products like a Customised Water Bottle and marketing to be almost all things to all people.
 The broad-brush push-marketing is no longer competitive.

 Build word-of-mouth into your product or service.
 The very best marketing is word-of-mouth from your very happy customers.
 You need to give them something to talk about and incentives to be brand ambassadors.
 These include an aura of exclusivity and cultivating an “under-the-radar” vibe that pushes people into one-up-style revelations.